Fossium-Team/fossdiscord-old/README.md

 # FreeDiscord
 ## Welcome to the official GitHub page of the FreeDiscord bot!
-FreeDiscord is a Discord bot made by the reoccurdevs team ([ItsJustLag](https://github.com/ItsJustLag), [reoccurcat](https://github.com/reoccurcat), and [Odysseus](https://github.com/Odysseus443)) that you can edit and self host.
-If you fork this project, please don't make a new project acting like this project is dead. **It isn't.** If you want to fork it and make a new bot, that's fine, but please give us credit. :)
-If you find an issue, or have a feature suggestion, please let us know by opening an issue [here](https://github.com/reoccurdevs/freediscord/issues).
+FreeDiscord is a Discord bot made originally by the reoccurdevs team and now maintained by ([SKBotNL](https://github.com/SKBdtNL) and [Odysseus](https://github.com/Odysseus443) that you can edit and self host.
+If you find an issue, or have a feature suggestion, please let us know by opening an issue [here](https://github.com/FOSS-Devs/freediscord/issues).

 ## Documentation